LivePersonInc/developer-center/pages/newdocuments/Contact Center Management/Shift Status API/Methods/Get Shift Status by Skill.md

 This API retrieves a skill entity and displays its current shift status.
 This status is indicated under the `onShift` parameter which is `boolean`.

+<div class="important"> If you use the following API while providing a Skill ID which does not exist under the target account, the API will return the Skill's status according to the account level configuration</div>

 ### Request

  |Method           |        URL |